MicrosoftDocs/Viva/Viva/glint/setup/preview-demo-reporting.md

 :::image type="content" source="../../media/glint/setup/demo-data-expiration.png" alt-text="Screenshot of a demo data report with the expiration date posted at the top.":::

 >[!TIP]
-> To navigate to reports for other existing survey programs, select **Switch Program** from your demo dashboard, select your program, and navigate to **Reports**.
+> To navigate to reports for other existing survey programs, select **Switch Program** from your demo dashboard.
+Then select your program and navigate to **Reports**.

 ## What does demo data reporting include?